iceye-ltd/product-documentation/docs/productFormats/grd.md

 </figure>

-Pixel values represent a scaled aamplitude.
+Pixel values represent a scaled amplitude.
 The resulting product has approximately circular spatial resolution and square pixel spacing.
-Additionally, an incidence angle dependence in range, calculated using the ellipsoidal Earth model has been applied to facilitate the conversion of radar brightness to backscatter intensity.
-This is explained in more detail in Section ?
+Additionally, an incidence angle dependence in range, calculated using the ellipsoidal Earth model has been applied to enable the conversion of radar brightness to backscatter intensity.
+This is explained in more detail in the section on [Radiometric Considerations](../radiometric#calibration-correction).

-One advantage of this product is that no image rotation to a map coordinate system has been performed and interpolation artefacts are thus avoided.
-This product is useful for applications that only require amplitude information and if geocoding or orthorectification is to be applied by the user, or for applications where geocoding is not required.
+The core advantages of range-azimuth amplitude (GRD) images is that they are laid out in the natural SAR orientation, which is required for rigorous geolocation, and their pixels are free of the interpolation artifacts of map projection images.
+This product is the form of a SAR amplitude image that retains its SAR heritage.
+It’s pixels are presented in the natural range-azimuth form best suited for shadows-down interpretation, that is free of map-projection-induced artifacts, that supports manipulation into orthophotos and other forms, and which supports the SAR image geometry model used to calculate ground locations.

 To assist users that require geocoded imagery with minimal interpolation artefacts, ICEYE amplitude image products are tagged with ground control points (GCP) and rapid positioning capability polynomial coefficients (RPC’s).
 These allow precise geospatial exploitation using freely available tools such as QGIS[@qgis] or GDAL[@gdal].